Transport desk model - A way to organised transportation

 - Leveraging the existing ecosystem: TDM does not aim to replace the existing ecosystem created by the client.
 In fact, it aims to absorb the existing transporters in company’s vendor pool.

 - Single stop solution for transport requirement: Currently companies engage with multiple transporters leading to tedious and complex contract management exercise.
 The overheads spent on these activities are substantial.
-Engaging with a single organised player that works on Transport management system for both transaction and billing saves a lot of organizational bandwidth of the client.
+Engaging with a single organised player that works on Transport management system for both transaction and billing saves a lot of organisational bandwidth of the client.

 - Agility in handling fluctuating volumes: In asset light business model, working closely with business partners who have their own vehicles becomes an important aspect.
 Having a good network of business partners helps a service provider to manage the peaks and troughs through a wider set of resources.
 Logistics has become a technology-oriented segment.
 While many service providers implement tech-enabled solutions, it becomes imperative for business partners as well to invest in latest technologies including eco-friendly vehicles.